Pryv.io Backup

 What to back up

-- Base storage database — PostgreSQL (recommended) or MongoDB — holds events, streams, accesses.
+- Base storage database — PostgreSQL — holds events, streams, accesses.
+(If using the SQLite base-storage engine instead, its per-user files live under

 data/users/tree holds SQLite DBs (audit, user index, per-user account) and attachment files.
 See INSTALL — Data directories. - Series engine data — if using InfluxDB for HFS, back up InfluxDB.
 If using PostgreSQL for HFS, it is already covered by step 1.